aGuyLearning/check24-genDev/README.md

 ## Run
 1. cd into the backend folder
 2. Run `flask --app app run`
+    * if multiple versions of python are installed, use `python3 -m flask --app app run`
 3. `cd` into the frontend folder
 4. run `ng serve --open`
 5. The app should open in your browser(localhost:4200)